daoyuan14/2021-09-sushitrident/README.md

 https://github.com/sushiswap/trident/blob/master/contracts/deployer/MasterDeployer.sol

-Below is a non-technical description of the Master Deployer, which is a smart contract that can be found by following the link above.
+Below is a description of the Master Deployer, which is a smart contract that can be found by following the link above.

 New pool templates can be whitelisted and deployed on Trident.
 The deployer contract handles the whitelisting and removal of these pools.
 Pools added to the deployer pay a fee to the Sushibar for each transaction, the percentage of which is set in the Deployer.